UTEL-UIUC/gtfs_segments/paper/paper.md

 ## Calculating stop spacing summary statistics

-In discussions about stop spacings, it is common to report statistical metrics like means and medians.
+In discussions about stop spacings, it is common to report statistical metrics such as means and medians.
 These metrics help compare different agencies or track changes within an agency over time.
 At a network level, weighted mean and median values are provided, incorporating weights based on segments, routes, and traversals (as outlined by @devunuri2023bus), in addition to providing measures of standard deviation and various quantiles.
 At a route level, we provide average values for stop spacings, bus spacings, headways, speeds, number of buses in operation, route lengths and journey times across all routes.

 # Acknowledgments